espocrm/documentation/docs/administration/oidc.md

 ## Team mapping

 If your identity provider users have groups (roles or teams, depending on how your provider names it), it's reasonable to map them against Espo teams.
-When an Espo user is created (upon signing in first time) or synced, corresponding teams will be assigned to that used according to the confiured team mapping.
+When an Espo user is created (upon signing in first time) or synced, corresponding teams will be assigned to that user according to the configured team mapping.

-You need to specify the *Group Claim*, the [claim](https://en.wikipedia.org/wiki/JSON_Web_Token) that will carry the information about user groups.
-Some identity providers don't include the group claim to the JWT payload by default and you need to do some settings to have it.
+You need to specify the *Group Claim*, the [claim](https://en.wikipedia.org/wiki/JSON_Web_Token) that will be carrying the information about user groups.
+Some identity providers don't include the group claim in the JWT payload by default and you need to do some settings to have it.

 ### Auth0

 1. Set the *Group Claim* to `http://www.myexample.com/roles` in Espo.
-2. Create [a rule](https://auth0.com/docs/manage-users/access-control/sample-use-cases-actions-with-authorization?_ga=2.226983773.1572279349.1664444295-1913114833.1664024344&_gl=1*1y6ck81*rollup_ga*MTkxMzExNDgzMy4xNjY0MDI0MzQ0*rollup_ga_F1G3E656YZ*MTY2NDQ1ODY2Mi44LjEuMTY2NDQ2MzU5OS40OS4wLjA.#add-user-roles-to-tokens) to include the roles claim to JKW.
+2. Create [a rule](https://auth0.com/docs/manage-users/access-control/sample-use-cases-actions-with-authorization?_ga=2.226983773.1572279349.1664444295-1913114833.1664024344&_gl=1*1y6ck81*rollup_ga*MTkxMzExNDgzMy4xNjY0MDI0MzQ0*rollup_ga_F1G3E656YZ*MTY2NDQ1ODY2Mi44LjEuMTY2NDQ2MzU5OS40OS4wLjA.#add-user-roles-to-tokens) to include the roles claim in JWT.

 ## Debugging